Adipose-Derived Stem Cells

 Stromal Vascular Fraction (SVF)/ Adipose (fat)-derived Stem Cell Therapy

-THE DOCTORS AT BPI ARE CURRENTLY NOT PERFORMING THIS PROCEDURE AS FDA DETERMINATION IS FORTHCOMING IN 2021.
+THE DOCTORS AT BPI ARE NOT PERFORMING THIS PROCEDURE CURRENTLY AS A FDA DETERMINATION IS FORTHCOMING IN EARLY 2021.

 Adipose derived Mesenchymal Stem Cells in Stromal Vascular Fraction (SVF)

 Adipose tissue is a great source of stem cells.
 Stem cells are stored in adipose tissue and our process removes these stored cells for active deployment.
 Stromal Vascular Fraction is the initial product of Adipose tissue processing.
 It contains millions of mesenchymal progenitor cells that are undifferentiated and can transform and regenerate damaged various tissues.
 It is harvested from your own fat then processed in our in-office lab.

 Adipose derived stem cells are autologous which means they come from you.
 Because of this, your body can never reject the cells like an umbilical stem cell, for instance.
 Some people may not be candidates or may need further consult for this procedure:

 - Patients without enough adipose tissue to harvest